Makae/ch.bfh.bti7054.w2014.q.groot/README.md

 * max, 12345 (admin)

 ## Specific information regarding the BFH Project

+### Infos regarding the Website
+* Following Elements do only have a stylistic purpose without any functionality:
+  * The Whishlist in the left menu
+  * The Hotlist in the left menu
+  * The Links in the footer

+### Feature list
 This list is based on the introduction presentation.
 The paths show which files show the fulfilling of the requirements the best.
 After the file path there might be a ":methodName()" which specifies the